Benay Venuta

-Benay Venuta (born Benvenuta Rose Crooke, January 27, 1910 – September 1, 1995) was an American actress, singer and dancer.
+Benay Venuta (born Benvenuta Rose Crooke; January 27, 1910 – September 1, 1995) was an American actress, singer and dancer.
+She is best known for her work in the mid and late 1930s, in which she parlayed her success on Broadway into star treatment on network radio.
+After World War II, she developed an enduring career as a supporting actress in musicals on stage and in Hollywood, interspersed with work on television.

 Early life

 Born in San Francisco, Venuta was a graduate of Hollywood High School.
 She attended finishing school in Geneva and lived in London where she worked as a dancer before returning to the States.

 Her father was English, and her mother was Swiss-Italian.

 Film

 Venuta made her first screen appearance in the silent Trail of '98 in 1928.
-She also appeared in Repeat Performance (1947), Annie Get Your Gun (1950, as Dolly Tate), Call Me Mister (1951), and Bullets over Broadway (1994).
+She also appeared in Repeat Performance (1947), Annie Get Your Gun (1950, as Dolly Tate), Call Me Mister (1951), and Bullets Over Broadway (1994).

-The finale of Call Me Mister is a production number of “Love is Back in Business” staged by Busby Berkeley, ending with four leading players on a precarious, high-rising disc surrounded by water fountains.
+The finale of Call Me Mister is a production number of "Love is Back in Business" staged by Busby Berkeley, ending with four leading players on a precarious, high-rising disc surrounded by water fountains.
 Venuta is replaced here by a lookalike in the same clothes.
-Asked in the 1970s about this, she explained: “Betty Grable said, ‘I’m the star.
+Asked in the 1970s about this, she explained: "Betty Grable said, ‘I’m the star.
 I gotta do it.’
 Dan Dailey was so drunk he didn’t care what he was doing.
 Danny Thomas said, ‘I’m on the way up.
 I gotta do it.’
-Well, I didn’t gotta do it.”
+Well, I didn’t gotta do it."